marcduiker/building-a-resilient-workflow-with-durable-functions/labs/2_create_orchestration_client.md

 ## Goal

-The goal of this lab is to create an orchestration client function which accepts the detected NEO messages from the Service bus and starts a new instance of an orchestration.
+The goal of this lab is to create an orchestration client function which accepts the detected NEO messages from the Servicebus and starts a new instance of an orchestration.
 The orchestrator function will be created in the next lab and should not be created as part of this lab.

 ## Steps